znsio/specmatic/CONTRIBUTING.md

 > branch to use the upstream main branch whenever you run `git pull`.
 Then you
 > can make all of your pull request branches based on this `main` branch.
 > Whenever you want to update your version of `main`, do a regular `git pull`.

-## Analaysing Performance Issues

-1. Run specmacticJMS.sh.
-This file runs specmatic with Prometheus Java Agent and publishes metrics on localhost:8089/metrics
-2. To monitor the above metrics in Grafana setup [Perfiz](https://github.com/znsio/perfiz#detailed-tutorial) (Steps 1 and 2)
-3. Run ```$PERFIZ_HOME/perfiz.sh start``` and navigate to localhost:3000 to view Grafana Dashboard
-4. Run ```$PERFIZ_HOME/perfiz.sh stop``` to stop Grafana and other Docker Containers

 ## Committing and Pushing changes